nisanthc/bookstore/README.md

     5. Open command prompt and GoTO the E:\Mysql\bin folder

     6. Run the below commands to Start the Mysql

         1. mysqld --initialize-insecure

         2. mysqld --console
-        Note: Don't close this cmd shell, because Mysql is running in console
+        Note: Don't close this cmd shell, because Mysql is running in this console

-    7. Open another command prompt and GoTo the E:\Mysql\bin and run the below command to check
-        1. mysql -u root --skip-password
+    7. Open another command prompt and GoTo the E:\Mysql\bin and run the below command to check mysql -u root --skip-password

 ### Python Installation

     1. Download Python using below link https://www.python.org/ftp/python/3.6.5/python-3.6.5-amd64.exe

-    2. Install the downloaded python exe
+    2. Install the downloaded python-3.6.5-amd64.exe

-    3. Go to cmd and type python to check the version E:\> python --version
+    3. Go to command prompt and type python to check the version E:\> python --version
             Python 3.6.5
         Note: If you are getting below error, then need to the python path into environment variable